scarpart/video-coding/README.md

 # video-coding
-used for my work on video coding at ECL
+used for my work on video coding with machine learning at ECL.